OpenTechSchool/html-css-beginners/core/portfolio.md

 ---

 layout: ots
-title: Create your personal Portfolio
+title: Create your Personal Portfolio

 ---

-# HTML5 structure and CSS starter
+# HTML5 structure and starter CSS
 ## Main Content

-We will start building the main page, our personal presentation since is the one that will give the main structure to the whole web site design.
+We will start by building the main page of our personal presentation, since this will give the main structure to the whole website design.

 **GOAL**
-We are going to design a page with the main menu, the content and footer.
+We are going to design a page with a main menu, content, and a footer.
-We fill in the content with an image next to some text.
+We fill in the content with an image along with some text.
-We are going to do all of this with the HTML5 elements so keep open your HTML cheatsheet.
+We are going to do all of this with HTML5 elements so keep your HTML cheatsheet open.

-Taken file like the one we just wrote but without any content.
-(Head with meta-tag, title and style.CSS linked and body but comletely empty.)
+Take a file just like the one we just wrote but without any content.
+(Head with meta tags, title and style.CSS linked but a completely empty body.)

-Let's start wrapping all our page in a div for give a centered design to our page.
+Let's start by wrapping our page in a div to give a centered design to our page.
- *"Div tag defines a section in an HTML file and is used to group element to format them with CSS, to layout a web page."*
+ *"A div tag defines a section in a HTML file and is used to group elements to format them with CSS in order to lay out a web page."*

-Div is a general tag and can be used in many different situation just to wrap up others HTML elements and style them.
-For this reason we need to give to it a name, otherwise we can't style each one in different way.
+Div is a general tag and can be used in many different situations just to wrap together a group of HTML elements and style them.
+For this reason we need to give it a name; otherwise, we can't style each one in a different way.
-There are two way to give a name to a div tag.
-With a id or with a class.
+There are two ways to give a name to a div tag: with an id or with a class.
-Think about at id as a pesonal and UNIC name as your surname/name and about the class is like personal characteristics as color of your hares or your age.
+Think about an id as a personal and unique name like your surname/name and think about the class as personal characteristics, such as the color of your hair or your age.
-Id, the unique one, is used just when need to write specific style valid only for this element.
+Id, the unique one, is used when you need to write a specific style valid only for this element.
-Class are more common and used for group different HTML elements and give them the same style and characteristics.
+Classes are more common and used to give different HTML elements the same style and characteristics.

-We can now start to write our main page content:
+We can now write our main page content:

 	<div id="wrap-centered">
 	</div>

-Since we have just one main content we can use id selector.
+Since we have just one main content, we can use the selector id.

-In style.CSS we make this div always centered in the middle.
+In style.css we make this div always centered in the middle.
-In CSS for call the class we need to write "." and the class name just after it.
+To call the class in CSS, we need to write "." and the class name just after it.
-For the Id is the same but with " # " instead if "."
+For the Id it is the same but with " # " instead of "."

 	.wrap-centered {
 		width: 100%;
 		margin: 0 auto;
 	}

-Defined the width of an element and than give to it "margin: 0 auto" is a common rules for make the element centered.
+Here we define the width of an element and then give it a "margin: 0 auto," which is a common rule to center the element.
-We use 100% instead of 100px for the easily fact that we wont our page responsive or in other worlds we want that the page resize when the browser windows change dimensions.
+We use 100% instead of 100px because we want our page to be responsive or, in other words, we want the page to resize when the browser windows change dimensions.
-Now everything will stay inside this div will be centered.
+Now everything inside this div will be centered.

-In the CSS style, at the beginning of the file let's write also somehting like that:
+At the beginning of the style.css file, let's write something like this:

 	* { padding: 0; margin: 0; border: 0; }